Twitter-fingered Elon Musk just took a shot at the SEC

 The tweet follows a settlement with the SEC over an August tweet.
 Musk tweeted about taking Tesla private, naming a share price, and indicating the funding for such a transaction was already in hand.
 The company’s stock immediately shot skyward, inciting an SEC investigation into potential fraud.
 On Saturday, Tesla and the SEC agreed that Tesla would pay a $20 million fine and Musk would give up his post as chairman of the board for the next three years.
 A U.S. federal judge is now in the process of reviewing the settlement.

 Musk is known for his irreverent tweets, which are Trump-like in tone.
 He noticeably does not like criticism.
 But Musk’s antics have been especially brazen this year.
-In May, during the second-quarter earnings call, he interrupted analysts, calling their questions “bonehead” and “dry,” and instead took questions from a YouTube blogger.
+In May, during the second-quarter earnings call, he interrupted analysts, calling their questions boneheaded and dry, and instead took questions from a YouTube blogger.
 In July, after Musk’s attempts to lend a hand to a team of divers rescuing a boys’ soccer team from a cave in Thailand were rebuffed, he called the leader of the expedition “a pedo.”

 And on the Monday, following the settlement, Musk tweeted a link to the track “O.P.P.” with the caption “Naughty by Nature,” which is the name of the song’s artist, and a winky-face emoji.
 Twitter users speculated over the meaning of the tweet, which references a song about cheating, though some saw it as a shot at the SEC.